cap-js/docs/java/working-with-cql/query-execution.md

 ```

 ::: warning Limitations of `resolve` mode
-Expands to other runtime views and complex draft queries are not supported.
+Expands to other runtime views, complex draft queries, and [draft-enabling](../fiori-drafts#reading-drafts) runtime views are not supported in *resolve* mode.
 :::